bananarama92/FBC-fork/README.md

 - Blur vision when not wearing glasses
 - Notifications for friends coming online or going offline
 - Confirmation prompt when leaving the page (prevent accidental back button or refresh)
+- Beeps display their text in chat.
+Clicking on them takes you directly to the beep.
+(Incompatible with BcUtil)

 ### Automatic relogin